Deep Calibration of Interest Rates Model: A systematic approach with Deep Calibration (DC) for interest rate models

 \subsubsection{ZCs as OQOI}

-We now want to consider calibration directly using ZCs curves \footnote{We could have used FWDs, but the idea of the Direct DC is to reduce as much as possible the transformations to apply on the data, ZC curves are directly observed on the market which is not necessarily the case for FWDs.} which are direct market observation unlike the correlations and covs.\\ Many complications might occur, mostly regarding the dimensions.
-First of all, because when calibrating we generally want to apprehend an historical behaviour, it won't make much sense to use only observations from one date.
-Also, to get enough information, it will be better to still include many maturities.
-Altogether, it means that we will have to deal with matrices with one dimension conveying the temporal depth information and the other the maturities.
-A FCN won't be for suited this purpose and we will instead use CNNs.
+\mbox{}\\ The aim of this subsection is to consider a calibration process that directly uses ZC rate curves\footnote{We could have similarly used FWD rates, but the idea of the Direct DC is to reduce data transformations as much as possible.
+It is worth noting that ZC rates are directly observed in the market, which is not necessarily the case for FWD rates.} as they are direct market observations, unlike correlations and covariances.
+This approach makes the process easier to use and reduces computational costs since no further transformation is needed.
+Indeed, ZC rates can be directly plugged into our model.
+For calibrations, we generally want to capture historical behavior.
+To do so, we consider simulations of ZC rates on several dates and maturities.
+This means we have to deal with matrices, where the number of rows corresponds to the temporal depth, and the number of columns corresponds to the number of maturities.
+Due to the nature of these inputs, it seems that for this purpose, a CNN is better suited than an FCN.